HimaValiveti/GANs/exercise.md

 ## Learning Outcomes

 * Understanding the basic components in Generative Adversarial Networks and their working principles
+* Diving into the process of Image Generation with GANs
 * Implementing GAN architectures using tensor flow and keras libraries
 * Elaborate on the importance of activation functions
 * Addressing the challenges and Ethical and Societal concerns offered by the GAN architectures
 * Evaluate and strategically choose GAN models applicable for diverse real-world scenarios

-Generative Adversarial Networks (GANs) are modeled by pairing opposing neural networks that can extract and represent complex features of images.
-Generator and the discriminator are the opposing networks, where adversarial training is the vital principle in generation of counterfeit images.
+Generative Adversarial Networks (GANs) are a type of artificial intelligence model, developed by pairing opposing neural networks that can extract and represent complex features of images.
+Generator and the discriminator are the opposing networks here, where adversarial training is the vital principle in generation of counterfeit images.
 GANs employ an unsupervised learning setup with a loss function in the form of the discriminator's feedback.
 This allows the generator to generate realistic images without requiring explicitly labeled data; nonetheless GANs cannot be categorized as unsupervised learning, as the discriminator acts as a supervisor by continuously providing feedback to the generator, guiding it to craft images that resemble the original.
 <center>
 <img src="https://github.com/HimaValiveti/images/blob/main/Image1.JPG" width="500" height="300"> </center>

-## Process Flow in GANs
+## Diving into the process of Image Generation with GANs

 ### Generator: